ShirleyLIYuxin/ShirleyLIYuxin.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a rising senior undergraduate student in Computer Science at the Hong Kong University of Science and Technology (HKUST).
-My research interest includes large language models, natural language processing, trustworthy machine learning, and computer vision.
+I am a senior undergraduate student in Computer Science at the Hong Kong University of Science and Technology (HKUST).
+My research interest includes large language models, natural language processing and trustworthy machine learning.
 I am currently working on Formal Language for LLM reasoning.

 I am actively seeking **PhD opportunities for Fall 2026** and would be excited to explore potential collaborations.
 Please feel free to reach out if you have any relevant opportunities or ideas for collaboration.